-PROCTORING OPTIONS: Visit the Proctoring Options page to learn more about Online Proctoring vs. Physical Proctoring.
+SCHEDULING AND PROCTORING OPTIONS: For help with scheduling an exam, open this pdf document on navigating scheduling screens.
+Visit the Proctoring Options page to learn more about Online Proctoring vs. Physical Proctoring.
 When scheduling your exam you must select which option to schedule.
-Make sure to visit the Webcam Tips page to ensure proper camera and setup.
-For help with scheduling an exam, open this pdf document on navigating scheduling screens.
+If taking an online exam, you must visit the Webcam Tips page to ensure proper camera and setup.

 WHAT TO EXPECT DURING AN ONLINE ASSESSMENT/EXAM: Video of setting up your space for Online exam.
 Video of candidate guidelines during online exam.
 Video of showing your ID via the webcam.
 Online exam checklist.

 ASSESSMENT SUBJECTS PAGE: Make sure you visit the "Assessment Subjects" pages using link at top of page to download study guides and other required material for your exams.

 CODE EDITIONS: See specific exam info and study guides for code editions.
 We strongly recommend that you purchase and use NFPA handbooks when available.
 The NFPA handbooks contain all the respective code information, in addition to a lot of other useful study information not found in the individual code books.
 NFPA standards / codes can be purchased at www.NFPA.org.
 International Building Code can be purchased at www.ICCSafe.com.
 ICC handbooks DO NOT contain the code, only commentary.
 Make sure to purchase the actual ICC code (IBC).

 USING PDF VERSIONS OF CODES: You may download and print pdf codes and standards for the exam.
 You MUST PRINT the codes as you cannot use electronic versions during any exam including online proctored exams.
 Note that NFPA is moving away from pdf format of codes and will only allow electronic online versions or hard copies.
 We recommend ordering hard copies from NFPA.org.